 Today I bring you a recipe made with bread, slathered in garlic butter, and topped with two kinds of cheese.
 Sorry… and you’re welcome.
-This crazy delicious recipe would be perfect for any Super Bowl snack table or if you’re like me and have no interest in football, this recipe is perfect for just any old day.
+These crazy delicious Cheesy Garlic Beer Breadsticks would be perfect for any Super Bowl snack table or if you’re like me and have no interest in football, this recipe is perfect for just any old day.
 The beer pizza dough is super simple and when baked on a pizza stone you get that lovely exterior crispness that makes your mouth dance.
 If you don’t have a pizza stone, you should probably buy one, but if you can’t you can use any baking sheet that will accommodate a 12-inch dough circle.

 Taste: The beer flavor is subtle yet when paired with garlic and cheese it is heaven on your tongue.

 Texture: Each bite is crunchy on the bottom, soft inside, and melting with cheese throughout.

 Appearance: Just look at that melting and spotted cheese!
 Deeeeelish.

 Pros: Would be perfect for serving on game day because these breadsticks are easy and absolutely scrumptious.